Darwin-River/Ex-Machinis/documents/mechanics.md

 Failure to meet these conditions will generate a negative outcome for the increment event and cause the corresponding action and all subsequent events to be aborted.

-If the increment event succeeds,  the Event Engine automatically creates two new events that are associated with the same action:
+If the increment event succeeds,  the Event Engine will:
-1. The first event deposits the correct amount of credits in the bank account of the acting drone.
+1. Add the correct amount of credits in the user's bank account of the acting drone.
 This amount is set based on the amount of material successfully added to the hold and the unit price set by the corresponding buy order.
-2. The second event removes the same amount of credits from the bank account of the affected drone.
+2. Remove the same amount of credits from the user's bank account of the affected drone.
 It is possible for the number of credits to go negative.

 A drone can only **remove** a resource from the cargo hold of another players drone via a depletion event if:
 1. The affected drone has placed a sell order for that resource, and